Sonidos Serranos

 #SomosCelestes ♥

-We thoroughly enjoyed a (much-needed!) family outing three blocks away at the Estadio Centenario, watching our beloved Celeste engage in a friendly match against Costa Rica last Thursday.
+We thoroughly enjoyed a (much-needed!) family outing three blocks away at the Estadio Centenario, watching our beloved Celeste engage in a friendly match

 ¡Arriba URUGUAY!

-We went early and enjoyed the late afternoon sun, watching part of the match the “Sub-20” team was playing.
+the “Sub-20” team was playing.
 The weather was perfect with just enough of a cool breeze to add comfort.

 Our Little Charrúa Princess is an avid fan – hard to beat!

 “Let me go!
-Let me go!
+Let me go!”

-We met up with a group of pastors who were in town for the second block course offered by FEBU.
+We met up with a group of pastors who were in town for the second

 Two of our FEBU students joined us later.